aws-samples/sample-codex-amazon-bedrock-usage-governance-with-litellm/README.md

-# Codex Admin — Self-Hosted AI Governance Platform on AWS Bedrock
+#  Codex through Amazon Bedrock — Usage governance with LiteLLM & Streamlit UI

-A production-ready platform to centrally govern, administer, and monitor Codex AI access for engineering teams using **AWS Bedrock** as the inference backend and **LiteLLM** as the proxy layer.
+A production-ready platform to centrally govern, administer, and monitor Codex AI access for engineering teams using **Amazon Bedrock** as the inference backend and **LiteLLM** as the proxy layer.

 ---